ace-lol/Ace/README.md

 # License

-Ace is released under the [LGPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
+Ace is released under the [MIT](https://github.com/ace-lol/Ace/blob/master/LICENSE) license.
 Feel free to browse through the code as you like, and if you end up making any improvements or changes, please do not hesitate to make a pull request. :)